UT-Austin-RPL/amago/README.md

 <img src="media/coinrun2.png" alt="icrl_diagram" width="110" align="left"/>

 Multi-Game [Procgen](https://arxiv.org/abs/1912.01588) has a similar feel to Atari.
 However, Procgen's procedural generation and partial observability (especially in "memory" mode) is better suited to multi-episodic adaptation.
-This example highlights the `TwoShotMTProcgen` setup used by experiments in the second paper.
+This example highlights the `TwoAttemptMTProcgen` setup used by experiments in the second paper.

 <br>